2020 year end tax considerations for businesses

 - Compensation and benefits

 - Considerations for pass-through entities

 - State and local tax topics

 This year-end guide can help companies make informed decisions related to year-end tax planning.
-In a year with many complexities and dependencies, planning becomes all the more important.
-Additionally, in response to changes in federal tax law, there have been significant changes at the state and local level as states react to the TCJA.
-Download our 2019 State and local tax legislative recap to find out more.
+In a year with many complexities, challenges and unknowns, planning becomes all the more important.